timescale/docs/use-timescale/continuous-aggregates/drop-data.md

 However, you should be aware if a retention policy is likely to drop raw data from your hypertable that you need in your continuous aggregate.

-To simplify the process of setting up downsampling, you can use the [visualizer and code generator][visualizer] below.
+To simplify the process of setting up downsampling, you can use the [visualizer and code generator][visualizer].

 ## Drop a continuous aggregate view